sorrowpsalm/busrev/README.md

 # bus-reservation
-simple bus reservation console application
+Template for showcasing of OOPs concepts using a simple bus reservation console application